 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Interlochen Public Library are described in Note 1 to the financial statements.
-No new accounting policies were adopted, and the application of existing policies was not changed during 2021.
+During the fiscal year, the Library adopted GASB Statement No. 87, Leases, which requires changes to how leases are reported in the financial statements and disclosures.
+The application of existing policies was not changed during 2022.
 We noted no transactions entered into by the Interlochen Public Library during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.